ssenmosip/mosip-temp-documentation/FRS-Resident-Services.md

 ## 4. Retrieve Lost UIN [**[↑]**](#table-of-content)

-MOSIP allows an individual to initiate a request to retrieve the Registration ID.

-An individual will follow the following procedure to raise a requested related to retrieve the Registration ID:

-1. An individual provides the Full Name, Mobile Number/E-Mail ID, Postal Code.
-1. The system validates the provided data, checks for the registered mobile number/email ID, and triggers an OTP notification.
-1. The individual provides the OTP as received.
-1. The system validates the provided OTP and successfully authenticates the individual.
-Please refer to the [**OTP Authentication**](#10-otp-authentication-) for more details.
-1. The system generates the password protected (Password is configurable) Registration ID and provides the Registration ID to the individual along with notification.
-1. During the validation of Full Name, mobile number/email ID, and postal code, if the full name, mobile number/email ID and postal code are not associated with the Registration ID or the provided OTP is not correct, then the system triggers a respective error notification.
+MOSIP allows an individual to initiate a request to retrieve the Registration ID by providing the Full Name, Mobile Number/E-Mail ID, Postal Code.
+The system validates the provided data, checks for the registered mobile number/email ID, and triggers an OTP notification.
+The individual provides the OTP as received.
+The system validates the provided OTP and successfully authenticates the individual.
+Please refer to the OTP Authentication for more details.
+The system generates the password protected (Password is configurable) Registration ID and sends Registration ID to the individual along with notification.
+During the validation of Full Name, mobile number/email ID, and postal code, if the full name, mobile number/email ID and postal code are not associated with the Registration ID or the provided OTP is not correct, then the system triggers a respective error notification.

 ## 5. Re-print Request of UIN [**[↑]**](#table-of-content)
 MOSIP allows an individual to raise a reprint request for their UIN.
 An individual will follow the following procedure to raise a reprint request: